How the BBMC Came to Be – A Cautionary Tale

 Years earlier, when the road up to the Southside Hills was being built, the City constructed a retaining wall directly against Jim Crane’s property.
 The wall prevented the hillside from collapsing onto his house, but it also retained water, effectively flooding his home.

-At the time, Mayor Andy Wells—an outspoken champion of the environmental group Friends and Lobbyists of the Waterford River (FLOW)—announced publicly that the building would be “generously donated” to the group.
-The organization was caught off guard; they had made no such agreement.
+At the time, Mayor Andy Wells was an outspoken champion of the environmental group Friends and Lobbyists of the Waterford River (FLOW).For some reason noone will ever know, he announced to the press that the building would be “generously donated” to the FLOW.
+FLOW was caught off guard; they had made no such agreement.
 The house was structurally compromised, in need of major maintenance, and subject to the ongoing flooding issue.

 The City presented FLOW with a contract that required FLOW to assume full responsibility for repairs—an impossible burden for a small volunteer group.
-They declined to sign, but since the Mayor had already announced the gift in the press, they moved into the house anyway.
-For years, the Friends and Lobbyists of the Waterford River remained in a tense stalemate with the City, until the building eventually became too much for them to manage.
+They declined to sign, but since the Mayor had already announced the gift in the press, they moved into the house anyway and set up their operations.
+For years, the Friends and Lobbyists of the Waterford River remained in a tense stalemate with the City, until they eventually drifted away and abandoned the building.

 Founding the Independent Artist Cooperative